-Global History and Geography II (Grade 10R) (2100) provides a snapshot of the world circa 1750 to the present.
+Global History and Geography II (2100) provides a snapshot of the world circa 1750 to the present.
 The course continues chronologically up to the present.
 Several concepts are woven throughout the course including industrialization, nationalism, imperialism, conflict, technology, and the interconnectedness of the world.
 The last three Key Ideas focus on global issues, applying a more thematic approach.
 While the course emphasizes the importance of historical and spatial thinking, all of the social studies practices and standards are included in the study of global history and geography.
 It includes the Age of Revolutions, Industrialization, Imperialism, World War I, World War II, The Cold War, Decolonization and Nationalism, Contemporary Issues and Human Rights violations.
 At the conclusion of the course, all students must pass the New York State Regents Exam, testing content from 10th grade, and skills learned in 9th grade.
 Full course credit cannot be given unless students pass both the course and the Regents Exam.

-Examination: Regents Exam 10th grade (required for all 10th grade students, including those that take the AP class)
+Examination: Regents Exam required including those that take the AP class